jkovzels/socksonly/README.md

 run `npm outdated` to see that is outdated.

 or run `ncu`.
 The command you can use after `npm install -g npm-check-updates`.
 It checks for last versions of depending packages and compares with version listed in `package.json`.
-Then run 'ncu -u' or `ncu --updateAll` to *really* update the files.
+Then run 'ncu -u' or `ncu -a` to *really* update the files.

 ## Run stuff